 “Fall in love over and over again every day.
 Love your family, your neighbors, your enemies, and yourself.
 And don’t stop with humans.
 Love animals, plants, stones, even galaxies.”

 Love and Magic is in the Air

 Love makes the world go ’round.
 It plays with our fancy, provokes daydreams, confuses us with its complexities, and propels us in everything we do, from making war to artistic masterpieces.
 People throughout time have been “in love” with love.

 No matter the era or setting, the quest for a mate, the need to be cherished, and the hope that love will remain strong – all were perennial themes in literature, music, and art.
 Love is at the very heart of what it is to be human.
 As long as there are writers, musicians, and artists, love will remain a best seller.

 Metaphysical Helpers for Love

 Village elders, shamans, Hedge Witches, and religious leaders attended to matters of the heart in the past.
 A priest or priestess blesses unions with divine authority.
 Elders listen to couples’ troubles with a nonjudgmental ear.
 Shamans turned to the spirits of nature and magical efforts in helping people find love, assure devotion, and keep the passion alive.
 The Hedge Witch brews up a tea for star-crossed lovers.
-All of them, in their own way, were the first counselors long before the practice of psychology even sparkled in someone’s mind.
+In their way, all of them were the first counselors long before the practice of psychology even came into being.